jelledevleeschouwer/Bonjour_log/README.md

 ##### 22 Apr '15 17h -  [MILESTONE] - Finished mDNS and Unit tests.
 Reached a milestone today.
 Finished the mDNS module, 46 unit test for the DNS common code and 58 unit tests for the mDNS module.
 Tommorrow will discuss with Thomas how the DNS-SD module will look like, and then I can start right away!
 Yay!

+##### 24 Apr '15 13h -  SLAACv4 after DHCP failure.
+Tried to update a the DHCPv4 demo app to use SLAACv4 when the DHCPv4 negotiation fails.
+But, I noticed the DHCP implementation keeps sending DHCPDISCOVER messages without returning.
+Wouldn't it be nice if the DHCP client 'fails' when 3 DHCPDISCOVER messages are sent without any response?
+In this way, the application who uses DHCP can use SLAACv4 to assign a Link-Local address to itself.
+Now, this isn't a possibility.

+##### 24 Apr '15 14h -  Added required rdata length to create DNS record.
+Changed record create function so that the length of rdata needs to be given when creating a record.
+Previously the length of rdata was determined based on the DNS type but that only worked for A, AAAA and PTR records.
+Now that I need to support TXT and SRV records, that works no longer.